DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 6 - Legal, Risk, Compliance.md

                 * each country in the EU for which data is processed must approve the wording of the contract
             * Joins the Safe Harbor or Privacy Shield program in its own country
 * United States
-    * no single federal law governing data protection.
-There are few restrictions on the transfer of personal data outside the US, which makes it easy to use CSPs located outside the US.
+    * no single federal law governing data protection (security and/or privacy).
-    * However, the Federal Trade Commission (FTC) and US regulators hold that applicable to US laws and regulations apply to data after it leaves the US, and the US-regulated entities that send data abroad remain liable for:
+    * there are few restrictions on the transfer of personal data outside the US, which makes it easy to use CSPs located outside the US.
+However, the Federal Trade Commission (FTC) and US regulators hold that applicable to US laws and regulations apply to data after it leaves the US, and the US-regulated entities that send data abroad remain liable for:
         * Data exported outside the US
         * The processing of data by subcontractors outside the US
         * Subcontractors abroad using the same level of protection for regulated data
+    * **Code of Federal Regulations (CFR)**
+        * a codification (arrangement of) the general and permanent rules published in the Federal Register by the executive departments and agencies of the Federal Government.
+        * federal administrative law documented in the United States
     * National, Territory, and State Laws (US)
         * **Gramm-Leach-Bliley Act (GLBA) of 1999**
             * focuses on services of banks, lenders, and insurance
             * severely limits services they can provide and the information they can share with each other
             * regulates fin institutions
             * requires a written info sec program
             * requires a designated sec officer
             * Limits sharing of fin records
             * Consists of three main sections:
                 * **The Financial Privacy Rule**
                     * regulates the collection and disclosure of private financial information
                 * **The Safeguards Rule**
                     * stipulates that financial institutions must implement security programs to protect such information
                 * **The Pretexting provisions**
                     * prohibit the practice of pretexting (accessing private information using false pretenses)
         * **Children's Only Privacy Protection Act (COPPA)**
             * Protects privacy of children under 13
             * Requires that websites have a privacy policy
             * Provides for parental inspection and deletion of information
             * Requires parental consent for data collection
         * **Safe Harbor Program**
             * developed by the US and EU to address concerns that the US does not have a regulatory framework that provides adequate protection for personal data transferred from the European Economic Area (EAA)
         * **Privacy Shield**
             * As of July 12, 2016, the EU reversed its decision on the legal adequacy of the US Safe Harbor program.
             * Privacy Shield replaces the Safe Harbor Program which the EU deems adequate for protecting personal information
             * managed by the FTC
             * international agreement between the US and the EU
             * allows transfer of personal data from the European Economic Area (EEA) to the US by US based companies
             * NOT an indicator of GDPR compliance
             * Organizations commit to sever principles of the agreement:
                 * Notice
                 * Choice
                 * Security
                 * Access
                 * Accountability for onward transfer
                 * Data integrity and purpose limitation
                 * Recourse, enforcement, and liability
         * **The Stored Communication Act (SCA) of 1986**
             * create privacy protection for electronic communications like email or other digital communications stored on the internet
             * extends the Fourth Amendment of the US Constitution to the electronic realm
                 * Fourth Amendment:
                     * _Details the people's " right to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures"_
             * it outlines that private data is protected from authorized access or interception (by private parties or the government)
             * Very outdated and in need of updating
         * **Health Insurance Portability and Accountability Act (HIPAA) of 1996**
             * privacy and security regulations requiring strict security measures for hosiptals, physicians, insurance companies
             * HIPAA-covered entities are those organizations that collect or generate protected health information (PHI)
             * under HIPAA there are separate rules for privacy, security, and breach notifications, and flow of these rules down to third parties
             * under HIPAA, PHI may be stored by CSPs provided that the data is adequately protected
         * **Clarifying Lawful Overseas Use of Data (CLOUD) Act**
             * aids in evidence collection in investigation of serious crimes
             * created in 2018 due to the problems that FBI faced in forcing Microsoft to hand over data stored in Ireland
             * requires US-based companies to respond to legal requests for data no matter where the data is phyiscally located
+* Russia
+    * as of september 1, 2015 Russian Law 526-FZ establishes that any collecting, storing, or processing of personal information or data on Russian citizens must be done from systems and databases that are physically located within the Russian Federation

 **Jurisdictional Differences in Data Privacy**
 * Different laws and regulations may apply depending on the **location** of:
     * data subject